glapworth/glapworth.github.io/_posts/2020-07-21-tvheadend-and-my-rpi-3b.md

   - linux
 ---
 I recently had a problem with my chimney - a pigeon flew down the hole and decided to nest in the cavity approximately 10 inches from the vent in the wall next to my head when I sleep.
-The problem occoured because a few years ago during a storm, the cowl on the chimney blew off.
+The problem occurred because a few years ago during a storm, the cowl on the chimney blew off.
 Being proactive I considered fixing it after the winter had died down somewhat.
 My roof is slate, and it'd be dangerous for me to go up there whilst it was slippery.
 Well, life happened and I promptly forgot about the cowl, that is until I heard the not so soothing coo of my new lodger.